With hundreds of regional center investments, which will lead to a Green Card and financial success?

 In a direct investment project, an investor must follow more limited job creation standards.
 Direct investments only allow “direct” jobs to be counted, and each job counted must have a corresponding W-2 for that employee.

-Conversely, regional centers more flexibility with the job creation.
+Conversely, regional centers have more flexibility with job creation.
 The Regional Center Program allows for a broader range of jobs accepted — direct, indirect or induced — thus making that requirement easier to fulfil.

 Direct jobs are usually construction jobs or those created during the operational phase of the EB-5 project, such as hotel operations.
 Note that construction jobs can only be counted if the construction phase is longer than 24 months; otherwise only indirect and induced jobs created by construction spending can be counted.

 Indirect jobs are those created in industries that supply the necessary goods and services required for construction or operations.
 Examples would include employment related to a construction-supply company.